Oluwasetemi/school_of_engineering_v4/slides.md

 ## Accessing the Microphone and Camera

-- The <kbd>&lt;input type="file"&gt;</kbd> element allows users to upload files of specific types, defined by the accept attribute.
+- The `<input type="file">` element allows users to upload files of specific types, defined by the accept attribute.
 - The capture attribute, when set to "user" or "environment", allows users to directly capture media from their device's camera or microphone.
 - This feature enables creating new media files within a form, without requiring a separate file upload.